Raymond Bush

 Read More

-Glen Farmer Illortamini was born between the Mango and Mulana trees where the last old house was standing at Milikapiti.
+Glen Illortamini was born between the Mango and Mulana trees where the last old house was standing at Milikapiti.
 He grew up in Milikapiti and went to the local school.
-Glen became a member artist at Jilamara Arts and Crafts in 1994 and has been an artsworker and cultural liaison officer for many years…
+Glen began as an artist with Jilamara Arts and Crafts in 1994.
+The Australian Print Workshop conducted a workshop at the art centre where Glen…

 Read More